The Secrets of The Men’s Fragrances

 When deciding to purchase a new fragrance – let your nose decide!

 Women like to be with guys who smell good.
-Smell is our strongest sense.
-It is connected to our memory – we make deep connection to emotion.
+The smell is our strongest sense.
+It is connected to our memory – we make a deep connection to emotion.
 Our reaction to scents is fast and strong although our understanding of it is at a nascent stage right now.

 Wearing a fragrance is a distinctive way of expressing yourself.
 Depending on the scent you choose, wearing a fragrance can make you more attractive and more approachable.
 Once you find some fragrances that you feel comfortable wearing and build an appreciation for perfumes that complement your natural odor, you’ll move on to the next level of purchasing fragrances – choosing them simply because you like how they smell.